ceralena/cera.id.au/content/recipes/dal-tadka.md

 - in a deep pot, add 4 to 5 cups of water; add the rest of the ingredients
 - cover and cook the lentils; if the water begins to fruth and bubble, remove the lit or cover it partly and continue to cook the lentils
 - if the water becomes less, add some hot water
-- wait until the lentils are cooked; expect a viscous, almost creamy consistency
+- wait until the lentils are cooked; expect a consistency that is neither thick nor thin but medium

+The rest of the ingredients are:

+- chopped onions
+- tomatoes
+- green chillies
+- ginger
+- turmeric
+- asafoetida powder

+When the lentils are cooked, add:

+- garam masala
+- kasuri methi
+- chopped coriander leaves
+- salt

+### Tempering or Tadka

+- heat oil or ghee in a pan
+- add cumin seeds and crackle them; they should get fried and no longer raw but not burnt
+- add red chillies, asafoetida powder and chopped garlic; let the garlic brown
+- add red chilli powder (optional)

+Pour the entire tempering into the dal including the ghee.